Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is sciatica diagnosed?

-Your caregiver will ask about other health conditions you may have.
-He may ask you about your job, history of back pain, diseases, or surgeries you have had.
-He will examine you and move your legs to see what increases pain.
+Your healthcare provider will ask about other health conditions you may have.
+Tell your provider about your job, history of back pain, diseases, or surgeries you have had.
+Your provider will examine you and move your legs to see what increases pain.
 You may also need any of the following:

-- X-rays: This is a picture of the bones and tissues in your back, hip, thigh, or leg.
-This test may show other problems, such as fractures (broken bones).
+- X-rays of your back, hip, thigh, or leg may show other problems, such as fractures (broken bones).

-- MRI: This scan uses powerful magnets and a computer to take pictures of your hips, thighs, and legs.
-An MRI may show damaged nerves, muscles, bones, and blood vessels.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- A CT scan or MRI may show your sciatic nerve, muscles, and blood vessels.
+You may be given contrast liquid to help the area show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Nerve conduction tests: These tests check how surface nerves and related muscles respond to stimulation.
+- Nerve conduction tests check how surface nerves and related muscles respond to stimulation.
 Electrodes with wires or tiny needles are placed on certain areas, such as the buttocks and legs.

 How is sciatica treated?

-- Epidural steroid medicine: This may include both an anesthetic (numbing medicine) and a steroid, which may decrease swelling and relieve pain.
+- Epidural steroid medicine may include both an anesthetic (numbing medicine) and a steroid.
+A steroid may decrease swelling and relieve pain.
 It is given as a shot close to the spine in the area where you have pain.

-- Chemonucleolysis: This is an injection given into the damaged disc to soften or shrink the disc.
+- Chemonucleolysis is an injection given into the damaged disc to soften or shrink the disc.

-- Surgery: This may be done to correct problems such as a damaged disc, or a tumor in your spine.
-It may be done to decrease the pressure on the sciatic nerve.
-Caregivers may also release the muscle that may be pressing into your sciatic nerve.
+- Surgery may be done to correct problems such as a damaged disc or a tumor in your spine.
+Surgery may be done to decrease the pressure on the sciatic nerve.
+Healthcare providers may also release the muscle that may be pressing into your sciatic nerve.

 How can I help manage sciatica?

-- Physical therapy: A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
+- Physical or occupational therapy may be recommended.
+A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
 An occupational therapist teaches you skills to help with your daily activities.

-- Assistive devices: You may need to wear back support, such as a back brace.
+- Assistive devices may make you more comfortable or relieve pressure in the area.
+You may need back support, such as a back brace.
 You may need crutches, a cane, or a walker to decrease stress on your lower back and leg muscles.
-Ask your caregiver for more information about assistive devices and how to use them correctly.
+Ask your healthcare provider for more information about assistive devices and how to use them correctly.

 How can sciatica be prevented?

-- Exercise: Ask your caregiver about the best stretching, warmup, and exercise plan for you.
+- Exercise as directed.
+Ask your healthcare provider about the best stretching, warmup, and exercise plan for you.